-Prior to joining the Foundation, Milgram served as New Jersey’s Attorney General, where she led the 9,000-person Department of Law & Public Safety.
+From 2007 to 2010, Milgram served as New Jersey’s Attorney General, where she led the 9,000-person Department of Law & Public Safety.
 Milgram was New Jersey’s chief law enforcement officer.
-In that capacity, she directed the State Division of Criminal Justice and had oversight responsibility for the prosecutors and nearly 30,000 local law enforcement officers statewide.
-Milgram spearheaded investigations into street gangs, violent crime, public corruption, securities fraud and organized crime.
-She implemented a statewide initiative to improve public safety and reduce violent crime through crime prevention, law enforcement, and re-entry.
-Milgram also oversaw, and reformed, the Camden Police Department.
+In that capacity, she directed the State Division of Criminal Justice and had oversight responsibility for state and county prosecutors and more than 30,000 local law enforcement officers statewide.
+Milgram also oversaw, and significantly reformed, the Camden Police Department.

 Milgram began her career as an Assistant District Attorney in the Manhattan District Attorney’s Office.
 She then served as a federal prosecutor in the United States Department of Justice, where she was the Special Litigation Counsel for the prosecution of human trafficking crimes.
-In that role, Milgram partnered with United States Attorney’s Offices in the Eastern District of New York, New Jersey and New Hampshire to prosecute some of the first sex trafficking and forced labor cases under a new federal anti-trafficking law, the Trafficking Victims Protection Act of 2000.
-Milgram was awarded the U.S. Department of Justice Special Commendation for Outstanding Service and the U.S. Department of Justice Director’s Award for her work.
+Milgram was awarded the US Department of Justice Special Commendation for Outstanding Service and the US Department of Justice Director’s Award for her work.

 After graduating summa cum laude from Rutgers University, Milgram received a master’s degree from the University of Cambridge and a law degree from New York University School of Law.
 After law school, she clerked for the Honorable Anne E. Thompson in Federal District Court in Trenton, New Jersey.